Clement Clem Johnson Jennings 1770 – 1837

 Note: this location is not next to the similarly named Sandersville Ferry Road.

 Another family graveyard from later generations is near the former site of another house that also burned in the 1960s.
 That house may have been the home of Clement Anderson Jennings Jr. These graves situated about one mile to the south.
 Burial locations of other Jennings clans and their descendants are also found in several cemeteries throughout Wilson County.
-They can be located in Lebanon, LaGuardo, Statesville, and Watertown.
+They can be located in Lebanon, Laguardo, Statesville, and Watertown.

 ____________________________________________________